fboulnois/factorio-docker/README.md

-You should replace the `map-gen-settings.json`, `map-settings.json`, and `server-settings.json` in the [settings directory](settings) with your own, otherwise a default railworld server on LAN will be created.
+You should replace the `map-gen-settings.json`, `map-settings.json`, and `server-settings.json` in the [settings directory](settings) with your own, otherwise a default railworld server will be created on LAN.

 ## Build and Deploy